Bayesian Inverse Transition Learning: Learning Dynamics From Near-Optimal Trajectories: INTRODUCTION

 We consider the problem of estimating the transition dynamics $T^*$ from near-optimal expert trajectories in the context of offline model-based reinforcement learning.
 We develop a novel constraint-based method, Inverse Transition Learning, that treats the limited coverage of the expert trajectories as a \emph{feature}: we use the fact that the expert is near-optimal to inform our estimate of $T^*$.
 We integrate our constraints into a Bayesian approach.
 Across both synthetic environments and real healthcare scenarios like Intensive Care Unit (ICU) patient management in hypotension, we demonstrate not only significant improvements in decision-making, but that our posterior can inform when transfer will be successful.

-\section{Introduction}
+\section{INTRODUCTION}

 In traditional planning scenarios, the rewards \(R\) and transition dynamics \(T^*\) of the environment are known, and the goal is to compute the optimal policy \(\pi^*\) that maximizes long-term returns.
 However, in many real-world situations, the transition dynamics \(T^*\) are unknown.
-Model-Based Reinforcement Learning (MBRL) addresses this by first learning \(T^*\) and then performing planning, which improves data efficiency and enables counterfactual reasoning \cite{sutton2018reinforcement, ghavamzadeh2015bayesian, kidambi2020morel, yu2021combo, lee2021representation, poupart2006analytic, ha2018recurrent, oh2015action, buesing2018woulda}.
+Model-Based Reinforcement Learning (MBRL) addresses this by first learning \(T^*\) and then performing planning, which improves data efficiency and enables counterfactual reasoning \citep{sutton2018reinforcement, ghavamzadeh2015bayesian, kidambi2020morel, yu2021combo, lee2021representation, poupart2006analytic, ha2018recurrent, oh2015action, buesing2018woulda}.

 This paper focuses on learning the true dynamics \(T^*\) in offline settings using batch data generated by a near-optimal expert.
 This is a common setting in fields like healthcare and education, where one can presume that the behavior policy is imperfect but generally reasonable.
 Learning \(T^*\) from observational data is challenging due to low coverage of the state-action space.
 Without the ability to interact with the environment, it is crucial to utilize the limited data effectively.
+We leverage the knowledge that the trajectories are near-optimal to better estimate $T^*$.
+Consider the simple 2-state MDP shown below.
+The blue path shows the observed optimal behavior leading to the goal state \(s_{\text{goal}}\) from \(s_1\) after action \(a_1\).
+The dashed lines represent the alternative hypothetical paths following an unobserved action $a_2$.
+The fact that the expert chose action $a_1$ implies there must be a higher likelihood of reaching \(s_{\text{goal}}\) via \(a_1\) than \(a_2\) (i.e., \(T^*(s_{\text{goal}}| s_1, a_1) > T^*(s_{\text{goal}}| s_1, a_2)\).